GoblinArchives/LiminalHorror/Creator Kit SRD/doom clock.md

 ---
 # **DOOM CLOCK**

-> Note: You can find more advice on Doom Clocks in the [Liminal Horror Deluxe Edition (p. xxx-xxx)](https://goblinarchives.itch.io/liminal-horror-deluxe-edition).
+> Note: You can find more advice on Doom Clocks in the [Liminal Horror Deluxe Edition (p.100-101)](https://goblinarchives.itch.io/liminal-horror-deluxe-edition).

 The Doom Clock is an escalating sequence of narrative events that will come to pass if the Investigators do not act.
 This serves as a guide to what’s happening “offscreen” and is a tool for helping maintain pacing and tension over the course of a scenario.
 It’s an ever present reminder that the clock is always ticking forward in a countdown towards certain doom, only preventable by the actions of the Investigators.